richbos/gocd-docker-compose/README.md

 **Notes**

 - To change the auto-reg key, edit `/godata/config/cruise-config.xml` and update corresponding entries for the `AGENT_AUTO_REGISTER_KEY` environment variable(s) in `/docker-compose.yml`.
-- The file `/godata/config/cruise-config.xml` will be populated/overwritten when the stack is launched (i.e with agent reg details).
+- The file `/godata/config/cruise-config.xml` will be populated/overwritten with agent details when the stack is relaunched/recreated.

 For a clean install/re-install, edit `cruise-config.xml` and remove the `<agents>` section.

-Example (remove the section that looks like this):
+Example (from a previously launched stack remove the newly created section that looks like this):

 ```
   <agents>